 The unit is managed for public fishing and hunting.
 There is potential for birdwatching and hiking here as well.
 There is a public parking area located at the southwest end, where only walk-in access is permitted.
-Wildlife that utilize the unit including mule deer, a variety of waterfowl and birds, including Ferruginous hawk, a (state threatened species), and Washington ground squirrels (state candidate species) may also occur here, but there have not been any recent observations.
+Wildlife that utilize the unit include mule deer and a variety of waterfowl and birds.
+SGCN species including ferruginous hawk, a (state threatened species), and Washington ground squirrels (state candidate species) may also occur here, but there have not been any recent observations.